suryajeetlondhe/flutter_interview_questions/README.md

     and user experience.”

 ---

-151) 🔹What is ListTile in Flutter?
+151.🔹What is ListTile in Flutter?
+---
-     ListTile is a widget in Flutter that provides a simple way to create list items with a consistent and customizable layout.
+ListTile is a widget in Flutter that provides a simple way to create list items with a
+     consistent and customizable layout.
 It is typically used to display a row of information, such as a title, subtitle, icon, and trailing widget, in a list or menu.